botpress/documentation-v12/docs/building-chatbots/developers/custom-modules.md

 ### Full View

-This view includes heavy dependencies, like react-bootstrap.
+This view includes heavy dependencies, like `react-bootstrap`.
 When you want to add an interface for your module, your full view need to export a `default` component.
 The main view of the module is found in the `src/views/full/index.jsx` file by default.

-Skill components must be exported by this view (more on this below)
+Skill components must be exported by this view (more on this below).

 ### Lite View